 The focus here is on GitHub alternatives that have at least some sort of free service.
 Because that was the main attraction of GitHub.
 There are several Git repository hosting services but not all of them provide a free option in their package.

 The list also includes some self-hosted tools which do not offer managed hosting options, so you should take a look at them to decide for yourself.

 You might have also noticed that a couple of projects moved to GitLab as well.
 It’s easy to migrate your project if you need.

 You are not bound to deploy GitLab on your own server.
 GitLab provides hosted service as well but it costs money.
 Here’s the pricing structure if you want to host at GitLab’s servers.

 The pricing is not cheap of course.
-Hence I recommend using a cloud service like Digital Ocean that provides one-click installation of GitLab (affiliate link).
-You can run your own GitLab instance for as low as $5 per month.
+Hence, you can also try using a cloud service like Digital Ocean that provides one-click installation of GitLab (affiliate link).
+You can run your own GitLab instance for about $20 per month (depending on your minimum requirements).
 Digital Ocean also gives $10 free credit to new users.
 You can read this tutorial to see how easy it is to deploy GitLab on Digital Ocean servers in minutes.